manorrock/azure-examples/webapp/docker-graalvm/README.md

-# Create a GraalVM application and deploy it to Azure App Service (using a Docker image)
+# Deploy a custom GraalVM to Azure App Service (using a Docker image)

 ## Prerequisites